SyncfusionExamples/How-to-create-Xamarin.Forms-image-button/README.md

 ```

 ## <a name="imageContentbutton"></a>Create image button with content
-Content property in our button is used to add any content view inside the button.
-By using this property you can create an image button with Image.
-The following code example shows how to instantiate an image button using Content.
+The Content property on our button is used to add any content view inside the button.
+You can use the Content property to create an image button.

+The following code example shows how to use Content to instantiate an image button.

  ```
 <button:SfButton BackgroundColor="DeepSkyBlue" CornerRadius="5" HeightRequest="45" WidthRequest="95">